 The best way to achieve results with argan oil for acne is to get a 100% pure and organic argan oil.
-You can blend it with essential oils or another carrier oil, but the most important thing is to know what you put on your skin.
+You can blend it with essential oils or other non-comedogenic carrier oils, but the most important thing is to know what you put on your skin.
 It’s even that more important when your skin is already hurt, damaged, and irritated.

 And that’s why I’ll tell you why argan oil for acne should become your best friend (or one of)!